-Delivered in the colors and textures that are often associated with those of Audi‘s own racing team, the new Oris Audi Sport Chronograph (ref.
-01 774 7661 7481-Set) doesn’t look terribly original with its a bit boring layout and the same design elements we have seen for the last couple of years.
-However, being what it is, the wristwatch is solidly built and I am sure that fans of the German team will definitely love it.
+Delivered in the colors and textures that are often associated with those of Audi’s own racing team, the 2014 Oris Audi Sport Chronograph (ref.
+01 774 7661 7481-Set) isn’t terribly original with its boring layout and the same design elements we have seen for the last couple of years.
+However, it is solidly built and I am sure that fans of the German team will definitely love it.

-The black ceramic ring of the original was, too, replaced, but this time for highly scratch-resistant tungsteen.
+The black ceramic ring of the original was, too, replaced, but this time for highly scratch-resistant tungsten.

 The second is, of course, the choice of movement.
-While the base model was powered by the good (and also the old) ETA Valjoux 7750 self-wining caliber, this one is animated by a newer Sellita SW500-based Orix caliber 774.
-While there will certainly be a number of cork sniffers that would look at this mechanism with a certain disdain, it is in fact a very well made, dependable mechanism that will soon become a caliber of choice among independents due to the unobtainability of ETA-made movements.
+While the base model was powered by the good (and also the old) ETA Valjoux 7750 self-winding caliber, this one is animated by a newer Sellita SW500-based Orix caliber 774.
+While there will certainly be a number of cork sniffers that would look at this mechanism with a certain disdain, it is, in fact, a well-made, dependable mechanism that will soon become a caliber of choice among independents due to the unobtainability of ETA-made movements.

-Also, for the recommended street price of 3550 CHF, the choice of mechanism seems to be more than adequate.
+Also, for the recommended street price of 3550 CHF, the choice of mechanism is more than adequate.
 Perhaps, my only gripe with it is the way it is finished.
 In this price range, a “personalized” oscillating weight is just not enough to justify the price tag.

 The latter, too, looks almost impeccable with its comfortable perforation, light-grey contrasting stitching and attractive folding clasp in brushed titanium.